 Condensation on the walls

 The same principle applies to your basement.
-Because the basement is usually cooler when hot air comes in and water vapors have contact with cool air from the basement, condensation will form on the walls causing basement dampness.
+Because the basement is usually cooler when hot air comes in and water vapors have contact with cool air from the basement, condensation will form on the concrete block walls causing basement dampness.

 We even noticed some water on our drop ceiling tiles, which was caused by condensation from ice in the sink right above it.
+If you are having moisture problems in your basement and can’t tie it into a specific source, it could be the indoor air hitting the cold walls and causing your wet basement issues.

-How to fix condensation on the walls
+How to fix condensation on a concrete wall

-The easiest way to fix this is to bring in a dehumidifier and see if you can remove the excess moisture with this.
+The easiest way to fix this wet basement issue is to bring in a dehumidifier and see if you can remove the excess moisture with this.
 If this doesn’t do the trick, there may be air leaks in the walls of your basement, and you should see about plugging them.
 Your concrete walls may need to be treated if they are older.

 If the slope of the ground outside of your house isn’t properly draining away water when it rains, that water can find its way back towards the house as opposed to running off as it should.